bsnacks000/NasaADS_graphviz/README.md

 ```

 Instructions for building the database can be found each of the ipython notebooks in the Data Cleaning folder.
 Be forewarned that this process is not automatic and will require the user to correctly create additional .py files in the orm folder.

-5. Run python app.py in the top level of the App directory to boot the server to localhost:5000

-\* This procedure works without error when using Python 2.7.9 +